-Garlic has nutritional benefits similar to those of onions and leek.
-The root bulb of garlic is made of multiple cloves or bulblets of garlic and has a strong flavor and odor.
+Garlic was prescribed in the Codex Ebers for helping cure various ailments and improving circulation as well.
+(1) The root bulb of garlic is made of multiple cloves or bulblets of garlic and has a strong flavor and odor.

 Garlic bulbs can be used in many forms for cooking or medicinal purposes – dehydrated, fresh, and steam-distilled oil.

 When the garlic is cut, chewed, or crushed, it releases an enzyme known as alliinase, which interacts with alliin to produce allicin, giving out the odor.
 (2)